TommyPKeane/illustrations/README.md

 Note that most font-files (typefaces) and photographs are likely from third-parties.

+## SVG Files

+The SVG images are Inkscape files, so they may not render properly in a generic viewer (like a web-browser).
+Using Inkscape, you can export / save-as plain versions of the SVG files which would then render properly in most browsers.
+Inkscape can also export PNG images based on the SVG file.

 ## Rights

 Copyright (c) 2020, Tommy P. Keane.

 ## License